No. 24 Badgers clinch share of Big 10 title, beat Indiana

 STAT PACK

 Wisconsin: D'Mitrik Trice missed his first six shots and was shut out in the first half but still managed to finish with four points to become the first junior in school history with 1,000 points, 300 assists and 300 steals.
 He also had five assists and five rebounds. ...Reuvers also had seven rebounds. ...
-Davison finished with 11 points, three 3s and the two free throws to seal it with 7.1 seconds to go. ...
-Aleem Ford had 12 points. ...
-The Badgers were 9 of 22 on 3s.
+Aleem Ford had 12 points.

-Indiana: Green made five of his first eight shots and finished 6 of 17, going 3 of 8 on 3s. ...
-Trayce Jackson-Davis had six points and eight rebounds while Race Thompson had seven points and 11 rebounds. ...
-Aljami Durham had nine points and Justin Smith had seven. ...
-De'Ron Davis, another senior, scored the first four points of the game but did not score again. ...
-The Hoosiers were 6 of 15 on 3s.
+Indiana: Green got a rare start on senior day and made five of his first eight shots.
+He finished 6 of 17, going 3 of 8 on 3s. ...
+Race Thompson had seven points and 11 rebounds. ...
+Aljami Durham had nine points and Justin Smith had seven.

 UP NEXT